-In a simulation, this requires extra storage for the atom reference coordinates (or displacement vectors) and modifications to molecular dynamics codes. \item Computationally, the LOAA approach is not significantly slower than using the AA effective potential for the independent species case defined in \eqn{eq:Veff}, since $G_{XY}(R)$ can be precomputed.\footnote{In the following, we will consider cases where the reference configuration is a perfect crystal.
+In a simulation, this requires extra storage for the atom reference coordinates (or displacement vectors) and modifications to molecular dynamics codes. \item Computationally, LOAA is not significantly slower than the AA approach in \eqn{eq:Veff} since $G_{XY}(R)$ can be precomputed.\footnote{In the following, we will consider cases where the reference configuration is a perfect crystal.
 In those cases, LOAA can be made virtually as efficient as the underlying pair potential by precomputing a discrete set of $V_{\rm eff}$ functions, one for each of the discrete pair distances in the lattice up to a conservative neighbor distance allowing for atomic motion.
 Then during a run, the computation only requires a pair to be mapped to its reference configuration, the value of $R$ computed, and the appropriate $V_{\rm eff}$ function accessed.} We note that if the only objective is to determine ground state and the partial RDFs are not known from experiments, then LOAA does not provide a computational benefit over brute force TS simulations since the RDF needs to be obtained.
 However once obtained, the effective LOAA potential can be used to perform a variety of computations on smaller systems efficiently. \end{enumerate}